hightail/wilson-api/concepts/components/components.md

 ## The expose attribute

 Each component supports a special html attribute called "expose".
 This attribute can be applied to a component when it is used in a template and must be supplied a property name as the attribute value.
-Once applied, the sub-component will decorate its $scope onto the parent component $scope at the specified property.
+When applied, the sub-component will decorate its $scope onto the parent component $scope at the specified property.

 Example: